ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

 def full(root):
   if root is None:
     return True
-  if (root.left is not None and root.right is not None) or (root.left is None and root.right is None):
+  both = root.left is not None and root.right is not None neither = root.left is None and root.right is None if both or neither:
     L = full(root.left)
     R = full(root.right)
     return L and R